So Sweet, So Dead: Plot

-Capuana is horrified when he thinks back to just who might be the mister, and he realizes a mutual friend of the couple they new for years is Barbara's lover.
+Capuana is horrified when he thinks back to just who might be the mister, and he realizes a mutual friend of the couple they knew for years is Barbara's lover.
 Capuana knows the friend's home, but not the killer's home, until he plays the recording of the call back and recognizes the sounds of a grandfather clock, in an office he's been in before.
 Capuana rushes to the office and finds the film equipment used for the photos at the murder scenes, including proof of Barbara's affair.
 Going through the desk, Capuana eventually reads newspaper clippings, revealing the motive of the killer is his wife dying in a car accident after she left the country for a meeting with her lover, which broke the killer's heart and turned his grief into rage at women and infidelity.

 Capuana reaches the friend's house, where Barbara's already there.
 The killer arrives just as Capuana peers through the window, attacking Barbara.
-Too heartbroken and seething with bitterness over Barbara's betrayal, Capuana doesn't save her and just watches through the window as Barbara violently dies.
-She grabs at and rips the stocking mask over the killer's face to see who he is before she loses too much blood, the killer leaving photos around her too.
+Too heartbroken and seething with bitterness over Barbara's betrayal, Capuana doesn't save her and watches through the window, allowing the killer to murder his wife.
+Barbara grabs at and rips the stocking mask over the killer's face to see who he is before expiring, as the killer leaves photos around her too.
 Capuana enters and stops the killer from running, revealing Casali had always been the murderer.
 Without provocation, Capuana shoots Casali dead point-blank, then takes a breath and calls the chief from the phone in the house to inform him the case is over.